Real Torus Actions on Real Affine Algebraic Varieties: Altmann-Hausen presentation for normal affine -varieties

 \begin{remark} The converse of Corollary \ref{ResultH} \textit{(ii)} is false; see Example \ref{exc}. \end{remark}

-We give several lemmas used to simplify the Altmann-Hausen presentation in the case where the real acting torus is quasi-split.
+We provide some situations with trivial Galois cohomology set making it possible to apply Corollary \ref{ResultH} to simplify the Altmann-Hausen presentation.
 Let $ \L / \K $ be a quadratic extension and denote by $\{ \varphi_{id}, \varphi_{\gamma} \}$ the Galois group $\Gal(\L/\K)$.

 \begin{lemma} Let $M $ be a rank $n$ lattice and let $G_n:= \Hom_{gr}(M, \L^*)$.
 If $\Gal(\L/\K)$ acts on $G_n$ by $\gamma \star f := \varphi_{\gamma} \circ f$, then $\H^1( \Gal(\L/\K), G_n) = \{ 1 \}$. \end{lemma}